yonamelia/dssg.github.io/_posts/2014-06-27-projects-part-four.markdown

 published: true
 ---

 It's hard to believe we're already a third of the way through the summer.
 During a foggy week where Chicago did its best impression of San Francisco, the DSSG fellows started to transition from exploring and cleaning their data to conducting deeper analyses and constructing new tools to attack their partners' problems.
-Visits from Abhi Nehmani of Code for America and GovLoop and John Myles White of Facebook pushed the fellows to think more deeply about how the balance between extracting pure information from data and using those insights to make a practical real-world impact.
+Visits from Abhi Nehmani of Code for America and GovLoop and John Myles White of Facebook pushed the fellows to think more deeply about the balance between extracting new information from data and using those insights to make a practical real-world impact.

-The following three projects offer local, national, and global opportunities to extract beneficial change from data: helping children in Chicago avoid lead exposure, helping students in Rockville, Maryland achieve their full educational potential, helping researchers in Volcan Barva in Costa Rica learn the full value of the ecosystems they study and protect.
+The following three projects offer local, national, and global opportunities to extract beneficial change from data: helping children in Chicago avoid lead exposure, helping students in Rockville, Maryland achieve their full educational potential, helping researchers at Volcan Barva in Costa Rica learn the full value of the ecosystems they study and protect.

 <h4><a href="http://www.cityofchicago.org/city/en/depts/cdph.html">Chicago Department of Public Health</a> - Targeting Proactive Public Health Inspections</h4>
 <p></p>